9 Stimulating Games for Brain Injury Patients That Enhance Recovery

 6. Concentration

-Each row, column, and square in a Sudoku grid has to be filled out with the numbers 1-9 without any repeats in any row, column, or square.
+Playing Sudoku can be an excellent way to practice short-term memory, organization, and problem-solving skills.
+Each row, column, and square in a Sudoku grid has to be filled out with the numbers 1-9 without any repeats.
+Examining numbers on the grid can also challenge visual scanning skills.

 9. Chess